The 5 Biggest Challenges in Measuring Customer Satisfaction

 3. Highlighting what is most attractive about your company's image

-Just as many companies under-invest in retaining and empowering their existing clients, they tend to minimise the influence of word of mouth on their brand image and its attractiveness.
+Just as many companies under-invest in retaining and empowering their existing customers, they tend to underestimate the influence of word of mouth on their brand image and its attractiveness.
 Even if this social phenomenon is not new, the expansion of communication and information channels has extended its reach and importance.
 Whether true or false, objective or subjective, everything that is said about your products and your business on social networks, on rating sites, or in online forums contributes to the formation of the opinion that consumers have of you, even if they aren't your customers.

-When you realise that the large majority of purchasing journeys now begin with a Google search and that 76% of customers consult online ratings before making a purchase (either online or in store), it becomes easy to understand the potentially disastrous effect of overtly negative comments and feedback from dissatisfied clients.
+When you realise that the large majority of purchasing journeys now begin with a Google search and that 76% of customers consult online ratings before making a purchase (either online or in store), it becomes easy to understand the potentially disastrous effect of overtly negative comments and feedback from dissatisfied customers.

 Only an attentive approach to driving customer satisfaction, based upon consistent listening efforts and rigorous metrics, will enable you to take the necessary corrective steps for sustainably reducing dissatisfaction and fostering positive word of mouth.